Taylor Townsend: 2018: Career-high singles ranking in top 75

-2019–20: US Open fourth round, best career year-end
+2019–20: US Open fourth round in singles

 At the 2019 US Open, Townsend achieved her first victory against a top-10 player, upsetting world No. 4, Simona Halep, in a third-set tiebreaker in the second round.
-She went one step further, defeating another Romanian Sorana Cîrstea to reach the fourth round for the first time in her career at a major and as a qualifier.
+She went one step further, defeating another Romanian, Sorana Cîrstea, to reach the fourth round for the first time in her career at a major event and as a qualifier.

-At the 2020 US Open, she reached the semifinals in doubles for the first time in her career at a Grand Slam championship, partnering with Asia Muhammad.
+At the 2020 US Open, she reached the semifinals in doubles for the first time in her career at a major, partnering with Asia Muhammad.

-2022: US Open final & French Open semifinal in doubles
+2022: US Open final, French Open semifinal

-At the French Open, Townsend reached the semifinals for the first time in her career at this major with Madison Keys as a protected ranking pair on their debut.
-She also used her protected ranking to participate in the main draw in singles after coming back from maternity leave.
+At the French Open, Townsend reached the semifinals for the first time in her career at this major, with Madison Keys as a protected ranking pair on their debut.
+She also used her protected ranking to participate in the main draw in singles, after coming back from maternity leave.

 At the US Open, she ended runners-up in the doubles final with Caty McNally.

-2023: Second and third WTA doubles titles
+2023: French Open final, WTA 1000 title, world No. 5

+In singles, she received a wildcard for the Australian Open where she won her first-round match against Ysaline Bonaventure.

-Townsend started 2023 with her second and third doubles titles on the WTA Tour by winning both editions of the Adelaide International, partnering Asia Muhammad in 1 and Luisa Stefani in 2.
+In doubles, Townsend started 2023 with her second and third titles on the WTA Tour by winning both editions of the Adelaide International, partnering Asia Muhammad at the Adelaide 1 and Luisa Stefani at the Adelaide 2.
+As a result, she reached a new career-high in doubles in the top 20, on 27 February 2023.

+At the Miami Open, she was moved directly into the main draw from the qualifying draw, where she defeated Anna Bondár in the first round.
+In doubles, partnering with Leylah Fernandez, they reached the final where they lost to American No. 1 duo, Coco Gauff and Jessica Pegula.
+As a result, she moved to a new career high in the doubles rankings of No. 14, on 3 April 2023.

+She entered the top 10 at world No. 6, after reaching the semifinals with Fernandez at the Madrid Open.
+At the Italian Open, she reached the third round in singles of a WTA 1000 only for the second time in her career, defeating again Ysaline Bonaventure and third seed Jessica Pegula for her first top-5 win of the season and only second in her career.
+Next, she reached the final of the WTA 125 at Firenze where she lost to Jasmine Paolini.

+Later in May, Townsend won three matches in the qualifying to enter in the main draw of the French Open but lost to 24th seed Anastasia Potapova.
+At the same tournament, she reached her second major final with Leylah Fernandez.
+As a result, she moved to a new career-high ranking of world No. 5 in doubles on 12 June 2023.

+In doubles in Cincinnati, Townsend paired with Alycia Parks for the first time.
+They won the title, defeating Nicole Melichar-Martinez and Ellen Perez in the final.